frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/extending-the-framework.md

 }
 ```

-Implement test platform extensions in a .NET **nanoFramework** class library that references the NuGet package `nanoFramework.TestFramework.Core`.
+Implement test platform extensions in a .NET **nanoFramework** class library that references the NuGet package `nanoFramework.TestFramework.Library`.

 ## Evaluation of the attributes